Same-sex marriage in South Africa: Historical and customary recognition

 [Venda] women in a position of authority, such as petty chiefs or witch-doctors, who have been able to accumulate the necessary wealth, often obtain wives in this way, even though they may be themselves married in the ordinary way.
 A woman may bring three wives to live with her at her own home...
-These women are really in the position of servants and are obliged to do all the menial work; they may be given to different men for the purpose of obtaining children, but these men, not having paid the lobola [Zulu word for "bride price"] for them, have no legal rights over them or their children.
+These women are really in the position of servants and are obliged to do all the menial work; they may be given to different men for the purpose of obtaining children, but these men, not having paid the mamalo [Venda word for "bride price"] for them, have no legal rights over them or their children.

 Contemporary oral evidence suggests that same-sex relationships were "common" and "prevalent" among Ndebele, Tsonga, Xhosa and Zulu miners in South Africa in the early 20th century.
 In 1912, Swiss-born missionary Henri-Alexandre Junod described "elaborately organized homosexual relationships among miners".
 The younger partner, known as nkhonsthana in the Tsonga language (which entered Zulu as inkotshane), was "used to satisfy the lust" of the older partner (nima).
 "He received a wedding feast, and his elder brother received a bride price."
 Junod described a dance in which the nkhonsthana donned wooden or cloth breasts, which they removed when paid to do so by their nima.
 A Tsonga local told Junod at the time: "Each of these nima would propose a boy for himself, not only for the sake of washing his dishes, because in the evening the boy would have to go and join [him] on his bed.
 In that way he had become a wife.
 The husband would make love with him.
 The husband would penetrate his manhood between the boy's thighs.
 Fidelity was expected, and jealousy on occasion led to violence."
 He added that male couples "would quarrel just as husbands and wives do", and when asked whether the nkhonsthana wished to become someone's partner, he replied, "Yes, for the sake of security, for the acquisition of property and for the fun itself."
 This practice gradually disappeared as South Africa became more modernized and exposed to Western culture and homophobia in the 20th century.